facebookresearch/StarSpace/README.md

 # Building StarSpace

-In order to build StarSpace, use the following:
+In order to build StarSpace on Mac OS or Linux, use the following:

     git clone https://github.com/facebookresearch/Starspace.git
     cd Starspace
     make

+In order to build StarSpace on Windows, open the following in Visual Studio:

+    MVS\StarSpace.sln

 # File Format